 2.2.2 Realizable entity

-Elucidation: To say that a is a realizable entity is to say that a is a specifically dependent continuant that inheres in some material entity and is of a type instances of which are realized in processes of a correlated type.
-[058-001]
+a(realizable entity)[Elucidation: To say that a is a realizable entity is to say that a is a specifically dependent continuant that inheres in some material entity and is of a type instances of which are realized in processes of a correlated type.
+[058-001]]

-Examples: the role of being a doctor, the function of your reproductive organs, the disposition of your blood to coagulate, the disposition of this piece of metal to conduct electricity.
+a(realizable entity)[Examples: the role of being a doctor, the function of your reproductive organs, the disposition of your blood to coagulate, the disposition of this piece of metal to conduct electricity.]

 Here examples of correlated process types are, respectively: diagnosing, inseminating, formation of a clot, transmission of an electric current.